Let's detox in the monastery – Detoxify the body with TEM

 Beneficial for my strained by the walk legs were cooling mud wraps.
 This one was for my knees.

 Part of the TEM is the water of the Bruno spring.
-He is said to have healing powers.
-Already in the Middle Ages it was used for healing.
+It is said to have healing powers.
+Already in the Middle Ages, it was used for healing.
 That's why the nuns bring the water fresh from the spring every day.
 It is an integral part of the healing processes offered in the spa.
 It is not only used for applications such as wraps, baths or castings.
 The nuns also serve it as a drink daily with each meal.
-A liter of water to eat will do wonders.
+A liter of water with your meal will do wonders.
 Whether it actually has healing powers, we can not judge as a layman.
-Our well-being did it well in any case.
+Our well-being was improved in any case.

 If you purchase via a link marked *, we receive a commission, which we use to run this blog.

 The most extreme change in our everyday habits was the diet during our stay.
 The first day was completely meat-free.
-Instead of sausage's cheese and vegetable spread for breakfast.
+Instead of sausages, it was cheese, and vegetable spread for breakfast.
 Our lunch picnic on the hike through the Pesenbachtal consisted of cheese rolls.
-And for dinner was Nudelauflauf on the menu.
-On the second day we found a small sausage selection at the breakfast buffet.
+And for dinner baked pasta was on the menu.
+On the second day, we found a small sausage selection at the breakfast buffet.
 At noon there was roast veal and in the evening a vegetable soup.
 There were desserts from fruit to choose from.
 As someone who likes to eat meat, that meant a big change for me.
 However, after two days I realized that I was feeling better.
 That's why there's no meat at home for several days a week.

 Find here counselors how to detoxify your body